feratholberton/ProyectoFinal/ui/CONSULTATION_API_GUIDE.md

 **Features:**
 - Form with textarea for "motivo de consulta"
+- Number input for age (edad)
+- Select dropdown for gender (genero)
 - Loading state management
 - Error handling and display
 - Success message with response data
+- Form validation for all required fields
 - Uses Angular signals for reactive state management

 ## Quick Start